douglatornell/2013-09-26-ubc/lessons/ubc-git-collab/tutorial.md

 and get further review
 as often as necessary.

-##Move this to right before the collaborative part???
-I think this would make more sense.
+# Git clone

 #If I do this example I would have to tell students not to follow along for a minute or so.
-Or maybe I should just move this section.
 Rather than the model shown above, most programmers therefore use a slightly more complex model.
 When the project starts,